Finding the Best Places to Retire Since 2006!

 Rio Rancho, New Mexico

-Sunlit Rio Rancho is a Comfortable Town Outside of Albuquerque in the High Desert of North Central New Mexico
+Comfortable, Sunlit Rio Rancho is Outside of Albuquerque in the High Desert of North Central New Mexico and Home to Planned Communities and Pretty Views

-Overview: Comfortable Rio Rancho sits the rugged high desert of north central New Mexico and is essentially a suburb of Albuquerque.
-The Santa Ana Indian Reservation sits to the north of town and the Sandia Mountains are to the east.
+Comfortable Rio Rancho sits in the rugged high desert of north central New Mexico and is essentially a suburb of Albuquerque.
+The Santa Ana Indian Reservation sits to the north of town and the rugged Sandia Mountains are to the east.

 Rio Rancho started as a planned housing development in the 1960s and did not incorporate as a city until 1981.
 Tody, semi-conducter manufacturer Intel Corporation is based here and secures the city's economic footing.
 Residents enjoy a good number of events and festivals, most emphasizing Native American, Hispanic and Southwestern cultures.
 Planned communities are common and are densely packed with meandering streets lined by raised ranch ramblers, new adobe styles, Territorial styles and Mediterranean styles.
 Some homes have lawns while others feature Xeriscaping.
 The downtown is dotted with relatively new buildings, including city hall and a small college campus.
 Rio Rancho has some very good restaurants, and Albuquerque has shopping malls.
 Pretty mountain views are standard.